6 Min Read

 What is Low Vision & How Grand Oaks Can Help

-Low vision is a type of visual impairment that cannot be completely corrected with glasses, contact lenses, medication, or eye surgery.
+This type of visual impairment cannot be completely corrected with glasses, contact lenses, medication, or eye surgery.
 It can result in significant visual field loss, which includes tunnel vision (loss of vision in the periphery) and blind spots.

 Several eye diseases and conditions are a common cause of low vision.
 These conditions can occur at any age but are more common in seniors.
 However, normal aging of the eye does not lead to low vision.
 Examples of these diseases and conditions are: